Notepad++: Political messaging

-In early and mid-February 2022, Notepad++ released a version codenamed "Boycott Beijing 2022" (v8.3) and (v8.3.1).
-In the release notice, the author expressed his concern about human rights in China, especially for Uyghurs and Hongkongers.
-He suggest his audience "not watch or pay attention to the games".
+On February 3 and 15, 2022, Notepad++ released versions 8.3 and 8.3.1, both codenamed "Boycott Beijing 2022".
+In the release notes, the developer expressed his concern about human rights in China, especially for Uyghurs and Hongkongers.
+He suggested his customers to "not watch or pay attention to the games".

-In late February 2022, Notepad++ released a version codenamed "Declare variables, not war" (v8.3.2).
-In the release notice, the author condemned the Russian invasion of Ukraine and called for support for Ukraine.
-In March 2022, Notepad++ released a version codenamed "Make Apps, not war" (v8.3.3).
-The author continued to express his views on the Russian invasion of Ukraine.
+On February 27, 2022, Notepad++ released version 8.3.2, codenamed "Declare variables, not war".
+In the release notes, the developer condemned the Russian invasion of Ukraine and called for support for Ukraine.
+On March 15, Notepad++ released version 8.3.3, codenamed "Make Apps, not war".
+The developer likewise continued to express his views on the invasion, along with the next update, version 8.4, codenamed "Stand up for Ukraine", released on April 26.

-In summer of 2024, Notepad++ released updates supporting Taiwan, including "Support Taiwan's Sovereignty" (v8.6.8), "Support Taiwan's Independence" (v8.6.9), and "Support Taiwan's return to the UN" (v8.7).
+From June 4 through September 17, 2024, Notepad++ released 3 consecutive updates, all of which bore political slogans calling for the support of Taiwan, including "Support Taiwan's Sovereignty" (8.6.8), "Support Taiwan's Independence" (8.6.9), and "Support Taiwan's return to the UN" (8.7).

-In November 2024, Notepad++ showed support for Ukraine again, with a release titled "in a world of Elon, be a Zelensky" (v8.7.2), and another criticism of Elon Musk with "leaving X for Bluesky" (8.7.3).
+On November 27 and 31, 2024, Notepad++ showed support for Ukraine again, with a release, version 8.7.2, codenamed "in a world of Elon, be a Zelensky", and another criticizing Elon Musk, version 8.7.3, bearing the codename "leaving X for Bluesky".

+From March 8 through May 5, 2025, Notepad++ continued to express support for Ukraine once again with versions 8.7.8 through 8.8.1 released during this time; all are aptly codenamed "We Are With Ukraine".

+On June 4, 2026, Notepad++ released version 8.9.6.4, which is codenamed "Tiananmen Massacre Commemoration".
+Within the release notes, the developer criticizes the continued political suppression and lack of government transparency regarding the Tiananmen Square protests and massacre in 1989.